The Imperfect Storytelling Tense

 Frequently Asked Questions

-[!faq]- So how do I choose when telling a story?
-Use the imperfect (or estava a + (the verb in its infinitive)) for the background, and the simple past for the main action.
-Example: “Eu estava a andar na rua (I was walking down the street - background)… quando vi um amigo (when I saw a friend - main action).”
+[!faq]- How do I choose when telling a story?
+Use the Imperfect (or estava a + infinitive) for the background, and the Simple Past for the main action.
+Example: “Eu estava a andar na rua (background)… quando vi um amigo (main action).”

-[!faq]- Is the imperfect tense always about a long-ago habit?
+[!faq]- Is the Imperfect always about a long-ago habit?
 Not always.
 It can also describe a state at a specific past moment.
 Example: “Ontem, às dez da noite, as ruas estavam vazias.”
 (Yesterday at 10 PM, the streets were empty.)

 [!faq]- Is estava a comer the same as estava comendo?
-In meaning, yes, but in sound, no. Estava comendo is Brazilian Portuguese.
-In Portugal, the structure is always estava a comer.
+The meaning is the same, but the sound is regional.
+Estava comendo is Brazilian Portuguese.
+In Portugal, the structure is estava a comer.
 Using this form is one of the quickest ways to make your Portuguese sound local.

 Photo of Justin Borge